The Penn State Health Approach to Gender - Affirming Health Care

 Next Steps

-The Gender Health Clinic welcomes children, adolescents and young adults up to age 25 who have questions or concerns about their gender, sexuality or sexual development.
+The Gender Health Clinic welcomes children, adolescents and young adults from age 10 up to the 25th birthday who have questions or concerns about their gender, sexuality or sexual development.
 Patients can be referred by pediatricians or other care providers.
 They may also self-refer by calling 717-531-2073.

-Penn State Health adheres to the standards of care outlined by the American Academy of Pediatrics, the Society for Adolescent Health and Medicine, the American College of Obstetricians and Gynecologists, the World Professional Association for Transgender Health and other professional organizations in providing medically necessary, gender-affirming health care to minors.
+Penn State Health adheres to the standards of care outlined by the American Academy of Pediatrics, the Society for Adolescent Health and Medicine, the American College of Obstetricians and Gynecologists, the World Professional Association for Transgender Health, the Pediatric Endocrine Society and other professional organizations in providing medically necessary, gender-affirming health care to people up to their 25th birthday.
+Patients age 25 and older may be referred to other clinics.
+In accordance with current guidelines, we do not offer medical care to prepubertal individuals, and we do not see patients younger than 10.

 We are committed to protecting the privacy and dignity of patients receiving gender-affirming care and counseling and their families.
 Penn State Health does not permit intolerance directed at any individual patient, family member or caregiver based on aspects of diversity such as race, ethnicity, gender identity or religion.